weecology/data-sharing-paper/data_sharing_ms.md

 Concluding remarks
 ------------------

-Data sharing has the potential to transform the way we conduct ecological and evolutionary research.
+Data sharing has the potential to transform the way we conduct ecological and evolutionary research [@fienberg1985; @whitlock2010; @poisot2013].
-As a result, there are an increasing number of initiatives at the federal, funding agency, and journal levels to encourage or require the sharing of the data associated with scientific research.
+As a result, there are an increasing number of initiatives at the federal, funding agency, and journal levels to encourage or require the sharing of the data associated with scientific research [@piwowar2008; @whitlock2010; @poisot2013].
 However, making the data available is only the first step.
-To make data sharing as useful as possible it is necessary to make the data usable with as little effort as possible.
+To make data sharing as useful as possible it is necessary to make the data usable with as little effort as possible [@jones2006; @reichman2011].
 This allows scientists to spend their time doing science rather than cleaning up data.

 We have provided a list of 9 practices that require only a small additional time investment but substantially improve the usability of data.